The Institute of American Indian Arts (IAIA) is located just a few miles southwest of Santa Fe, New Mexico.

 IAIA is a public land-grant college that focuses on Native American art and is considered the birthplace of contemporary Native American art.

-By providing funding to IAIA, USDA Rural Development has become a partner to provide a good education and supporter of artistic expression to the students attending this school.
+By providing funding to IAIA, RD has become a partner to provide a good education and supporter of artistic expression to the students attending this school.